wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 tar -xvzf [Path to the compressed tarball]
 ```

-Before invoking `Make`, you need to first specify a kernel configuration file.
+Before invoking `make`, you need to first specify a kernel configuration file.
 Two of the most commonly used
 configurations are `make defconfig` and `make oldconfig`.
 The former uses the default configuration that comes with
 the kernel source tree, which should work in most cases.
 The latter uses the configuration of the system on which
 `make` is invoked.
 In particular, it extracts the current kernel build configuration from the current system's